HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/configure_DAM_extension_to_google_vision_API.md

 **Pre-requisites:**

 1. An entitlement to ![Google Vision API](https://cloud.google.com/vision/docs/detect-labels-image-api).
-2. Configuration of the Digital Asset Management extension capability to integration Google Vision API image tagging detailed in the following sections.
+2. Configuration of the Digital Asset Management extension capability to integrate with the Google Vision API image tagging is described in the following sections.